-The fifth valve is only used to shut water off to the toilet in an emergency or service situation.
+The fifth valve is used to shut water off to the toilet in an emergency or service situation.
+On some units it is located inside the lavatory cabinet, on most units it is located just behind the toilet close to the floor.